OSC/ood-documentation/source/customization.rst

 .. note::

   OnDemand uses the convention that translations that accept HTML with be suffixed with ``_html``.
-Any other translation will treat their values displayed as plain text.
+Any other translation will be displayed as plain text.

 ..
-Links for the OnDemand 1.6.3 release of these apps
+Links for the OnDemand 1.6.3 release versions of these apps
 .. _Dashboard: https://github.com/OSC/ood-dashboard/blob/v1.33.4/config/locales/en.yml
 .. _Job Composer: https://github.com/OSC/ood-myjobs/blob/v2.14.0/config/locales/en.yml